visit-dav/visit/src/doc/gui_manual/Quantitative/DataLevelComparisonsWizard.rst

 is a very helpful alternative to entering CMFE expressions directly into the expression system manually.

+**Note:** if you wish to create a CMFE that works properly across a time series, the data-level comparisons wizard does not directly support that.
+However, you can use wizard to construct an *initial* CMFE expression and then edit it manually in the :ref:`Expression Window <expressionwindow>` to adjust it for a time series following the documentation on
+:ref:`donor variable syntax <Pos_Cmfe_Donor_Variable_Synax>`.

 These expressions involve the concepts of a *donor variable* and a *target mesh*.
 The donor variable is the variable to be mapped onto a new mesh.
 The target mesh is the mesh onto which the donor variable is to be mapped.